nivenly/website/content/en/blog/2024/2024-04-haidra-decision.md

-Personally, I think this is a missed opportunity as Haidra (and AI Horde more specifically) offers access to what is promising to be revolutionary technology without reliance on big tech companies and proprietary systems however putting personal opinions aside in favour of the decision of our co-operative membership is the whole point of Nivenly.
+Personally, I think this is a missed opportunity as Haidra (and AI Horde more specifically) offers access to what is promising to be revolutionary technology without reliance on big tech companies and proprietary systems.
+However, putting personal opinions aside in favour of the decision of our co-operative membership is the whole point of Nivenly.
 Ideally, we would find a way forward for Haidra that would mollify the concerns raised by the membership but that requires a deeper level of engagement from the membership than we've seen so